 You have the right to know how Mott Community College determines whether you are making satisfactory academic progress, and what happens if you are not.

-You have the right to request a reduction or cancellation of your student loan by submitting a loan change form to Student Financial Services.
+You have the right to request a reduction or cancellation of your student loan by submitting a loan change form to the Financial Aid Office.
 Remember that a student loan is a debt that must be repaid; borrow only what you need.
 You have 30 days after the loan funds have disbursed to request cancellation in writing of a portion or all loan funds disbursed.

 You have the right to know the interest rate of your loan, the total amount to be repaid (or not to be repaid), repayment procedures, when repayment begins, and the length of the repayment period.